TheLastCylon/ecosystem/documentation/queued_endpoints/queued_endpoints.md

 - The paper they place in the box labeled "True", gets sent to a customer.
 - The paper they place in the box labeled "False", gets recycled.
 Eventually ending up in front of the worker again, as a clean sheet of paper.

-The metal box labeled "incoming", is just a buffer.
+The metal box labeled "pending", is just a buffer.
 Giving the worker the freedom to focus on one sheet of paper at a time, and do the job of stamping, to the highest standard possible.